samrith-s/kanedama/backend/README.md

 ------------ | ------------- | ---------
 /accounts | Fetch all bank accounts from a *test user*. | [GET] /accounts/:account_id/transactions?from=*start_date*&to=*end_date* | Fetch the specified *account_id* transactions from the *start_date* to the *end_date*.
 Date are ISO 8601 UTC, so for example `2018-08-13T03:24:00` It can't return more than **365 days** of transactions.
 If there are no date specified, the oldest transaction will be returned. | [GET]
 /answer | Post your results in the body, the body needs to be of type AnswerDto.
-Every number needs to be rounded to the minimum. | [POST]
+Every number needs to be rounded to the minimum.
+Json Content-type please :) | [POST]

 Root endpoint is : https://kata.getmansa.com/